Japanese destroyer Hibiki (1932)

 Hibiki (響, "Echo") was the twenty-second of twenty-four s, or the second of the (if that sub-class is regarded independently), built for the Imperial Japanese Navy in the inter-war period.
 Hibiki was among the few destroyers to survive the war.
-In 1947; two years after she was struck from the Japanese navy list, Hibiki was transferred to the Soviet Navy as a war reparation, and was later sunk as a target practice sometime in the 1970s.
+In 1947; two years after she was struck from the Japanese navy list, Hibiki was transferred to the Soviet Navy as a war reparation, and was later sunk as a target ship sometime in the 1970s.